The Great Canadian Holiday Baking Show

 The Great Canadian Holiday Baking Show is a Christmas special edition of The Great Canadian Baking Show.
 Episodes have featured bakers from previous seasons of The Great Canadian Baking Show competing in season baking challenges to be named "Star Holiday Baker".
-Three episodes of the The Great Canadian Holiday Baking Show have aired, in 2019, 2021, and 2022 respectively.
+Four episodes of The Great Canadian Holiday Baking Show have aired, in 2019, 2021, 2022, and 2023 respectively.

 2019

 The first episode of The Great Canadian Holiday Baking Show aired on November 13, 2019.
 It featured four bakers from the show's first two seasons returning to compete in seasonal baking challenges.

 This marked the final episode of hosts Carolyn Taylor and Aurora Browne in their presenting roles.

 Bakers

 Bakes

 For the signature challenge, the bakers had two and a half hours to produce 12 edible ornament cookies.
 The technical challenge gave the bakers three hours to create a challah and accompany it with homemade butter and apple butter.
 The bakers' showstopper challenge was to construct an elaborate, edible, and structurally-sound Christmas village in four hours.